populationgenetics/exercises/Effective_population_size/README.md

 What would you type to see the second file?
 Try and compare the two figures.
 -->
  #### Calculate LD
+Now calculate LD in each of the populations using this script:
 ```bash
 bash ./scripts/4_calculate_LD.sh
 ```
 see: [./scripts/4_calculate_LD.sh](./scripts/4_calculate_LD.sh) to see the commands that are executed, or see [./4_calculate_LD.md](./4_calculate_LD.md) for an anotated version that describes each line.

+* Questions *
+1. What does the r<sup>2</sup> statistic measure?
+How is r<sup>2</sup> related to D?

+2. How is our estimate of LD affected by sample size?

+3. Do we want to include or exclude estimates of LD for locus pairs on the same chromosome when we estimate Ne?
+Why?

 ####  Estimate Ne
+Now try to use your estimates of LD to estimate Ne by running the following script:

 ```bash
 Rscript ./scripts/5_estimate_Ne.r
 ```
 see: [./scripts/5_estimate_Ne.r](./scripts/5_estimate_Ne.r) to see just the commands that are executed, or see [./5_estimate_Ne.ipynb](./5_estimate_Ne.ipynb) for an anotated version that describes each line.

+* Questions *
+1. Try to go the [./scripts/R_functions.r](./scripts/R_functions.r) and look for the place where Ne is estimated.
+Which formula was used to estimate Ne?
+Why do you think this was used?

-Becuase it can be very computationally intensive, I have omitted calculating confidence intervals for the Ne estimates, with a bootstrap or jackknife procedure.
+NB.
+Because it can be very computationally intensive, I have omitted calculating confidence intervals for the Ne estimates, with a bootstrap or jackknife procedure.
 There is still research into the best was to provide accurate confidence intervals with the LD method of estimating Ne.
 See [this paper](http://www.nature.com/hdy/journal/v117/n4/full/hdy201619a.html) and also [this paper](http://www.nature.com/hdy/journal/v117/n4/full/hdy201660a.html) for some discussion of this issue.

 #### Plot the Ne and Nc estimates
+Now let's try to plot the Ne and Nc estimates by running this script:

 ```bash
 Rscript ./scripts/6_plot_Ne_Nc.r
 ```